Bro0007/first-project/README.md

-# first-project
+# Vroomo
-This is my first site, more detailed information can be found in the readme
+This is my first project in which I created a website on the topic of selling/buying cars.
+I created it with the goal of practicing in very basic and starting programming languages ​​in order to delve into the layout

+№technologies
+-HTML
+-CSS
+-Java script (I literally used this for one feature on the site)